Cuba seeks $8.2 billion in foreign investment for 326 projects

 Forty of the 246 projects advertised on last year's wish list are in "advanced negotiations" and have been removed from this year's portfolio, Malmierca said.

-This year's catalog has 80 more projects than last year's, but the total value is $500 million less.
+This year's catalogue has 80 more projects than last year's, but the total value is $500 million less.

 The projects form part of Cuba's attempt to bring in at least $2 billion in foreign direct investment a year.
 Malmierca reported Cuba has signed 36 deals since a new foreign investment law was approved last year, including six at the special development zone around the port of Mariel, but did not say how much they were worth.